 Project Based Learning: At ACS, Project based learning is an integral part of the philosophy and mission.
 Students are presented with interesting, relevant, and meaningful problems to solve.
 Students complete 3 projects per year/1 per trimester.
 We will follow the NC Essential Standards in Science and Social Studies to determine each project.

-Writing Workshop: ACS will use the NC Standard Course of Study in Writing and follow the Writing Workshop Model from Teachers College at Columbia University.
+Writing Workshop: ACS uses the NC Standard Course of Study in Writing and follows the Writing Workshop Model from Teachers College at Columbia University.
 In Writer's Workshop, students are invited to live, work and learn as writers.
 Students learn writing craft techniques and to observe their lives and the world around them while collecting, drafting, revising, editing, and publishing.
 Students are given time to write, applying the skills and strategies they've learned to their own writing projects.
 As students write, the teacher provides feedback.
 Feedback is given through one-to-one conferences and small group instruction, and includes instructional compliments and teaching.

-Math Workshop: We will use the NC Standard Course of Study in Math and follow a Math Workshop Model.
-We will pull from multiple resources to meet the Math Standards, including Math in Practice, math talks, math tasks, and the NC DPI Math resources.
-First, students will have a math mini-lesson.
+Math Workshop: We use the NC Standard Course of Study in Math and follow a Math Workshop Model.
+We pull from multiple resources to meet the Math Standards, including Math in Practice, math talks, math tasks, and the NC DPI Math resources.
+First, students have a math mini-lesson.
 Next, students rotate through math workstations, including a small-guided math group on the student’s level.

-Responsive Classroom/Morning Meeting: We will use a system of classroom management called Responsive Classroom.
+Responsive Classroom/Morning Meeting: We use a system of classroom management called Responsive Classroom.
 The main goal of Responsive Classroom is to promote optimal student learning and create a caring community of students and staff.
 It is a research-based program that shows students learn best when they feel safe, challenged, and happy.
 The main components of Responsive Classroom are Morning Meeting, Hopes and Dreams, Rule Creation, Guided Discovery, and Logical Consequences.
 During the first six weeks of school, we spend time learning the rules, routine, procedures, etc. that will foster our students as independent learners and will make our classroom run smoothly.
-Every day, students will gather in morning meeting to greet each other, start the day, and learn social skills like respect, responsibility, and empathy.
+Every day, students gather in morning meeting to greet each other, start the day, and learn social skills like respect, responsibility, and empathy.

-Extracurricular Activities: Extracurricular activities will enhance the school experience.
+Extracurricular Activities: Extracurricular activities enhance the school experience.
 With engaged and dedicated parent volunteers, we hope to offer a variety of experiences for our elementary students to enjoy, such as Science Olympiad and after school Enrichments.

 Parent-Teacher Organization (PTO): At ACS, our hope is that we will have a supportive and active Parent-Teacher Organization.
 Their responsibilities could include having a spring carnival, hosting hospitality luncheons for ACS faculty, and eliciting parent volunteer opportunities that enhance the educational experience for our ACS students.